 As a tuner/technician, I will concentrate in these pages on specialized hand tools primarily for tuning, stringing, regulating, voicing, and repairing the piano.
 Elsewhere, there is more extensive information on tools which are used generally across the practice of a number of trades and applications, such as chisels, saws, and hammers.
 I have, however, included sections on hand planes, bit braces, pliers, and drills; in these cases, familiar tools were altered and specialized for the pianomakers.

 In the small amount that has been written about this subject, much of it has been confined to genealogical/historical information about the makers and detail comparisons of the tools themselves.
 While I have included some genealogy and tool details on the pages within this site, I have also tried to include some of my own direct experience with the tools as a full-time piano craftsperson.
 A number of sections, such as Erlandsen Hammers, Bow Drills, Planes, Hale Hammers, Mutes, and Pianomaker’s Braces, contain some input on the applicability of the tools for piano work.
 For the more specialized tools, the very nature of the tools themselves define some of their usefulness.
-I will present some of what I have discovered over the last 30-some years in the hope that you will find it interesting.
+I will present some of what I have discovered over the last 40 years in the hope that you will find it interesting.

 Many specialized piano tools have been thrown away, probably because people in succeeding generations who have discovered these tools in storage, did not recognize what they were for, or if they did, could not find a use for them.
 Because of this, these tools have become relatively uncommon, considering how many must have been made to supply the massive piano industry between 1880 and 1930.
 Far more pianos from this period have survived, in comparison to the old tools made in the same years, that were created for working on them.